 Many borrowers in Belgium opt for repayment mortgages, where you pay back the loan in installments over a set period of up to 30 years.
 These deals involve paying off a chunk of the capital and the interest in one combined payment every month.

 How the funds are released when you take out a repayment mortgage depends on the type of property.
 If you’re buying an existing home, you’ll get the lump sum straight away.
 If you’re building your own home, the money will be released to you in installments.

 Alternatively, bullet loans are more akin to the interest-only mortgages offered in some other countries.
 These involve paying just the interest each month and then paying the full capital amount back at the end of the mortgage term.
 These terms tend to be a maximum of 20 years.

 Mortgage affordability in Belgium

 Mortgages in Belgium are generally available up until the age of 65, though maximum ages can differ from lender to lender.
-To get a loan, borrowers must submit proof of income, which can often take the form of up to six months of payslips and bank statements.
+To get a loan, borrowers must submit proof of income; this usually takes the form of up to six months of payslips and bank statements.

 Before banks will lend you money, you might need to obtain a valuation survey on the property.
 This must be done by a surveyor approved by the mortgage company.
 The valuation survey won’t necessarily give you a full indication of any potential issues with the property, so it’s wise to also get a full survey.

 How banks lend in Belgium

 Since the financial crash, the mortgage market in Belgium has changed significantly.
 Some banks more reluctant to lend to borrowers without using other products for leverage.

 Comparing mortgage deals like-for-like can therefore be difficult.
 Banks will attempt to add other stipulations, such as the need for you to have a current account with that lender and pay your salary in to it.

 Other additions can include home contents insurance and mortgage protection insurance; the latter can add a significant sum to your expenses.

 Belgian property refurbishment loans